detekt/detekt/docs/pages/configurations.md

 #### failfast property

 Set `failFast: true` in your detekt.yml configuration file.
-As a result, every rule will be enabled and `warningThreshold` and `errorThreshold` will be set to 0.
+As a result, every rule will be enabled and `maxIssues` will be set to 0.
 Weights can then be ignored and left untouched.